franckysolo/backbone-bootstrap-tabs/README.md

 Gruntfile.js
 package.json
 README.md
 ```
 ## Using grunt

-For your development, you have to install some required grunt modules :
+For your development, you have to install some required grunt tasks modules :
 - grunt
 - grunt-contrib-jshint
 - grunt-contrib-less